 This guitar technique guide helps you integrate double picking into your guitar practice to improve your guitar speed faster.

-Spend some of your guitar practice time playing without your amplifier.
+Spend some of your guitar technique practice time playing without your amplifier.
 Articulate the notes loudly enough to be heard acoustically.

 Picking cleanly and accurately on a single string is a key aspect of flawless 2-hand synchronization.
 Your hands must lock in perfectly tight for every single note.
-Practice guitar licks like this:
+Practice guitar speed licks like this: